 In my former professional life, I worked in public relations, serving clients ranging from robot manufacturers to watershed districts.
 I can still crank out a press release in my sleep!
 As a teen, I had many jobs that I didn’t keep very long, including waitressing, telemarketing, cleaning dog cages, scooping ice-cream (free samples!), and working at a clothing store where I once spent the afternoon in the window pretending to be a mannequin.
 Through it all, I had a passion for story-telling, and I kept writing whatever idea came into my head in whatever form that idea wanted to take, publishing here and there, until one amazing day, when my picture book manuscript was plucked from the slush pile of agent Steven Malk, and everything changed.

 I live in northeastern Ohio with my husband, children, a rescue dog named Turtle, and three formerly stray cats, one of which I found picking through the garbage at the little league baseball diamond.
 I have a great love of animals and a high degree of suspicion of people who don’t.
 I also love soft pajamas, a bed full of pillows, and a fresh stack of books, preferably combined.
 I adore coffee and chocolate, also, ideally, combined.

-I am currently at work on a middle-grade novel and a number of picture books.
+I am currently at work on my second middle-grade novel and more picture books.
 When I’m not writing or reading, I enjoy long hikes in the woods.
 I get some of my best ideas out there, and also in the shower, but a long hike is much more ecologically responsible than a long shower.
 You can read more about my books here or contact me here if you have a question or want to find out more scintillating details about my life.